QualitEye: Public and Privacy-preserving Gaze Data Quality Verification: Discussion

 \section{Discussion}

-Our results show that the gaze data quality verification problem can be solved efficiently under different public and privacy-preserving setups while achieving a good tradeoff between performance, runtime, and communication.
-As a pioneering work, \methodName~paves the way towards better gaze data quality and incentivises remote gaze-based data collection.

-Results in \autoref{tab:runtime} confirm our theoretical hypotheses in \autoref{sec:method}: \methodName$_{v1}$ can be used when both parties have relatively small datasets (i.e. tens to hundreds of samples) and would like to know the exact (mis)matching samples. \methodName$_{v2}$ can be used when both parties have relatively small datasets (i.e. tens to hundreds of samples) and are only interested in knowing the cardinality of the intersection with an additional shuffling step. \methodName$_{v3}$ can be used when one party has a relatively small dataset while the reference party owns a larger dataset (i.e. thousands to billions of samples) by offloading the larger dataset computation to an offline phase, i.e. asymmetric scenarios. \methodName$_{v4}$ can be used when one or both parties own large datasets as the runtime with OPRF-based approach decreases significantly with respect to the DH-based approaches when the dataset size increases.
+Our results show that the gaze data quality verification problem can be solved efficiently under different public and privacy-preserving setups while achieving a good tradeoff between performance, runtime, and communication. \\ Our experiments demonstrate that the proposed VAE effectively disentangles appearance, gaze direction, and head pose into separate latent codes.
+Gaze and head pose representations remain consistent across variations in appearance (MCC gaze: 0.92–0.94, head pose: 0.75–0.89).
+This success is achieved by explicitly enforcing known physical transformations, i.e. geometric rotations, rather than relying on implicit adversarial objectives. \methodName~ also performs robustly across datasets with different characteristics (MCC = 0.93), demonstrating that the method can handle discrepancies in environment, devices, and annotation quality.
+In addition, the privacy-preserving implementation maintains the same verification performance as the public setup while introducing manageable runtime overhead.
+The hashes are irreversible, preventing the inference of other participant attributes beyond gaze and head pose.
+We further confirm our theoretical hypotheses in \autoref{sec:method}: \methodName$_{v1}$ can be used when both parties have relatively small datasets (i.e. tens to hundreds of samples) and would like to know the exact (mis)matching samples. \methodName$_{v2}$ can be used when both parties have relatively small datasets (i.e. tens to hundreds of samples) and are only interested in knowing the cardinality of the intersection with an additional shuffling step. \methodName$_{v3}$ can be used when one party has a relatively small dataset while the reference party owns a larger dataset (i.e. thousands to billions of samples) by offloading the larger dataset computation to an offline phase, i.e. asymmetric scenarios. \methodName$_{v4}$ can be used when one or both parties own large datasets as the runtime with OPRF-based approach decreases significantly with respect to the DH-based approaches when the dataset size increases.

-\paragraph{Relevance and Implications} Gaze data quality verification has the potential for numerous eye-tracking scenarios.
-We do not add restrictions on the datasets (e.g. size or content) nor on how the dataset should be processed after the quality verification (e.g. downstream tasks).
-Hence, QualitEye is domain-, task-, and model-agnostic.
-We further offered different privacy-preserving versions to accommodate these various scenarios (cf. Section \ref{sec:method}).
-These application scenarios include: